 If you feel ready to take on a loan, you’ll want to consider the state of your credit first.
-If you have poor credit, you might want to take some time to raise your score before you try to purchase a car and request a loan.
-Fortunately, you can take several steps to turn around a bad credit score.
-Your score will rise over time as you eliminate your debts, pay your bills on time, and don’t open or close credit card accounts unnecessarily.
+If you have poor credit, you might want to try to raise your score before applying for a new car loan.
+You can take several steps to turn around a bad credit score.
+Your score will rise over time as you eliminate your debts and pay your bills on time.

-3. Do the Car Repairs Cost More Than My Car is Worth?
+3. Do the Repairs Cost More Than My Car is Worth?

 Some car experts suggest the 50% rule when determining if you should repair or replace a car.
-This means moving forward with the repair if the cost is less than 50% of the value of the car and shopping for a different ride if the cost is more than 50% of the value.
-However, the price of a repair doesn’t always paint the complete picture, meaning there are many other important factors to consider when determining whether you’d be better off repairing or replacing your vehicle.
+This results in moving forward with the work if the cost is less than 50% of the vehicle’s value and shopping for a different ride if the cost is more than 50% of the value.
+The price of a repair, however, doesn’t always paint the complete picture.
+In some cases, it could increase your car’s potential value, which may impact your decision.